GalenkoEugene/cartify/README.md

 # Cartify (custom version)

+This gem is a resource to be user in the SlowFood Online Challenge from Week 4 of the Craft Academy Coding Bootcamp.

 Shopping cart with a multi-step checkout, easily mounted into Rails application.

 # Note: The following instructions are WIP and dont include the Checkout functionality!